Fengxiang He

 Bio

 I am a Lecturer at Artificial Intelligence and its Applications Institute, School of Informatics, University of Edinburgh, and an Affiliate of Edinburgh's Institute for Adaptive and Neural Computation, Edinburgh Future Institute, and Edinburgh Centre for Financial Innovations.
 I received my BSc in statistics from the University of Science and Technology of China, MPhil and PhD in computer science from the University of Sydney.
 My research interest is in trustworthy AI, particularly deep learning theory and explainability, theory of decentralised learning, privacy in machine learning, symmetry in machine learning, learning theory in game-theoretical problems, and their applications in economics.
 I am a member of MLCommons and IEEE's Global Initiative on XR Ethics, AI/ML Terminology and Data Formats Working Group, Decentralized Metaverse Initiative, and Ethical Assurance of Data-Driven Technologies for Mental Healthcare.
-I am an Area Chair of ICML, NeurIPS, UAI, AISTATS, and ACML.
+I am an Area Chair of ICML, NeurIPS, UAI, AISTATS, and ACML, and an Associate Editor of IEEE Transactions on Technology and Society.
+My research is supported in part by industrial sponsors NatWest and arbdn.

 Bulletin